Sexual intercourse without consent — from 1 June 2022

 [If applicable — penetration solely for proper medical or hygienic purposes (s 61HA(2))

 Penetration carried out solely for a proper [medical and/or hygienic] purpose is not sexual intercourse.
 The Crown must prove beyond reasonable doubt that the penetration was not solely for a proper [medical and/or hygienic] purpose and may do so by proving either that there was no proper [medical and/or hygienic] purpose or that, in addition to any proper [medical and/or hygienic] purpose, the penetration was also for another purpose.
-Examples of where penetration would not be solely for a [medical and/or hygienic] purpose would be if it was also for sexual gratification, and/or to inflict humiliation upon the complainant.
-Summarise the evidence and relevant arguments of the parties.]
+Examples of where penetration would not be solely for a [medical and/or hygienic] purpose would be if it was also for sexual gratification, and/or to inflict humiliation upon the complainant.]

-This element concerns the complainant’s state of mind.
-The Crown must prove beyond reasonable doubt that the complainant did not consent [to the act of intercourse].
+The second element concerns the complainant’s state of mind.
+The Crown must prove that the complainant did not consent [to the act of intercourse].

-[If required — (s 292A Criminal Procedure Act 1986 — circumstances in which non-consensual activity occurs): However, you should bear in mind that non-consensual activity can occur in many different circumstances and between different kinds of people including people who know one another, or are married to one another, or who are in an established relationship with one another.]
+[If required — (s 292A Criminal Procedure Act 1986 — circumstances in which non-consensual sexual intercourse occurs): You should bear in mind that non-consensual sexual intercourse can occur in many different circumstances and between different kinds of people including people who know one another, or are married to one another, or who are in an established relationship with one another.]
 [See [5-200]]

-A person consents to sexual intercourse if, at the time of the act of intercourse, they freely and voluntarily agrees to that act of intercourse. [s 61HI(1)] Consent can be given verbally or it can be expressed by actions.
-However, a person who does not offer physical or verbal resistance to a sexual activity is not, by reason only of that fact, to be taken to consent to the sexual activity. [s 61HI(4)]
+A person consents to sexual intercourse if, at the time of the act of intercourse, they freely and voluntarily agrees to that act of intercourse: (s 61HI(1)).
+Consent can be given verbally or it can be expressed by actions.
+However, a person who does not offer physical or verbal resistance to sexual intercourse is not, by reason only of that fact, to be taken to consent to the sexual intercourse: (s 61HI(4)).

 - (a)